FraggerStar/Teleport-Chips-Expression-2/README.md

 # Teleport-Chips-Expression-2
-This is the 4th version of my teleport chip.
+These are teleport chips.
 Written in expression 2 for Garry's mod.
 Some information is copied strait from the comments of tp v4, and is easier to read in the code box thingy.

 # How to use/install Expressions
 1. You need to own Garry's Mod